-The BCGS Orchestra is accepting registrations for the spring 2018 semester, beginning on January 16.
+The BCGS Orchestra is accepting registrations for the fall 2018 semester, beginning on August 28.
 After a very successful performances last spring, in particular at the closing concert of the 30th Anniversary season with the amazing Los Angeles Guitar Quartet, we have a few performance opportunities for the coming season.
 The end-of-the-semester performance is to be confirmed, but likely will be on Thursday, November 21 at 7:00 pm.

 We encourage you to sign up for the orchestra now by clicking the blue button on the right.
 When you do, you will receive the music by email and can start practicing right away.

-Our home base will continue to be at the Charlestown Community conveniently located right off the 695 beltway.
+Our home base will continue to be at the Charlestown Community, very conveniently located right off the 695 beltway.
 All of our rehearsals will take place there in various classrooms, as well as our final performance which will take place in the awe inspiring Our Lady of the Angels Chapel.
 Each rehearsal goes from 7:00pm – 9:00pm on select Tuesday nights, unless otherwise noted.
 We will have a few performances, and we will perform on Linehan Concert Hall during the BCGS Orchestra and Ensemble celebration featuring Sergio Assad and Meng Su.